aireilly/mkdocs-asciidoctor-backend/README.md

 Use AsciiDoc with Material for MkDocs.

+> [!IMPORTANT]
+> This is a very early Alpha release and not suitable for production

 This MkDocs plugin replaces the MkDocs default Markdown processor with [Asciidoctor](https://asciidoctor.org/) for AsciiDoc files, allowing you to write documentation in AsciiDoc while keeping full compatibility with Material for MkDocs.

 It runs the Ruby Asciidoctor CLI to render `*.adoc` files, normalizes the output HTML with BeautifulSoup, and adjusts it to match MkDocs conventions.